 And for some reason, it gets even harder when you try to write about yourself.
 That’s probably why there are so many bad About Us pages out there.
-They’re soulless and full of meaningless buzzwords.
-If you were to swap out the name of the company, they could apply to just about any business.
+They’re soulless and don’t say much.
+If you were to swap out the name of the company, they could easily apply to just about any business.

 Well, “need” is a strong word.
-Will not having one tank your restaurant?
-Certainly not.
-But there are several benefits to an “About Us” page.
+If you don’t have one, it certainly won’t tank your restaurant.
+But there are some benefits to an “About Us” page.

 First, it’s an opportunity to humanize your restaurant and tell your story.
-Think of it this way: if the Menu page is the “what,” and the Contact page is the “where,” the About Us page is the “who” and “why.”
+Think of it this way: if the Menu page is the “what” you do, and the Contact page is the “where” you do it, the About Us page is the “who” and “why.”
 It’s a chance to create a human connection with your online audience.
 Why not take advantage of it?

 Second, it’s extra content to add to your website.
 Search engines like content.
 It makes them happy.
 So if you can write a few hundred extra words in an About Us page, it may give your SEO a little boost.

 What should you include?